 The Y-intercept of a line is the value of Y at the point that the line intercepts the Y axis.
-It is the value of Y when X equals Y of the black line shown in the graph is Y intercept of the black line shown in the graph is Y.
+It is the value of Y when X equals 0.
+The Y intercept of the black line shown in the graph is 0.785.

-Z score / Standard Score / Standardize / Standard Normal Deviate
+${old Z}$ score / Standard Score / Standardize /Standard Normal Deviate